-Quality Score: Is it the be-all-end-all of AdWords metrics, or no big deal?
+Quality Score: Is it the be-all-end-all of Google Ads (formerly known as AdWords) metrics, or no big deal?
 You’ll get a different answer depending on who you ask.
 Proponents believe Quality Score is a good measure of the health of your account – high scores tend to correlate with lower costs and better results across the board.
 Detractors will say QS is a distraction and all that really matters is your cost per conversion, because that’s how you determine your ROI.

 So who’s right?
 What should you focus on in your PPC reporting?

 As a quick refresher, Quality Score is a metric Google uses to determine where advertisers rank on the SERP and how much they pay.
 Although Google Ads functions as a kind of auction, if the system was purely determined by bids, spammy companies with lousy, irrelevant ads could always bid their way to the top.
 Quality Score serves as a check against rule by budget alone, by requiring advertisers to prove their relevance.

 Better, more relevant ads generally get higher click-through rates (CTR), so CTR is one of the major components of Quality Score.
 Other factors that influence your QS include:

 - The relevance of your keyword to its ad group.